darwaishx/celebrity-recognition/1-celebrity-recognition/README.md

 ## Create and Instance to run Jupyter Notebook

-In this step we will create a SageMaker Notebook instance using CloudFormation template.

 In this step we will create a SageMaker Notebook instance using CloudFormation template so we can use Jupyter Notebook to prototype.

 ***SageMaker or Jupyter Notebook is not required to use Rekognition, but we will use Jupyter as IDE for quick prototyping and to learn various Rekognition APIs.***